dance theatre of real people

 CURATED BY NIE XIAOYI

-The photographs of the real, an artist collective, were born from Wang Mengfan's dance theatre of real people, but the group hope the photographs could travel far.
-What surprised me is that, these still and moving images have created an entirely different form of documentary photographs or films of dance performances.
-After their shooting, editing, and soundtrack production, the current works grasps and represents the original atmosphere perhaps even better than the original recording material.
-This is possibly because the three creators deliberately avoid recording entire performances and prefer to use parts to recreate the soul and atmosphere.
-Wang Mengfan is the dance director and editor.
-Da Zhuang and He Shaotong are the photographers.
-They are the creators and witnesses, accompanying the growth of the play, familiar with the personalities and thoughts of the ordinary people acting on the stage, and know how the bodies of these actors and actresses stretch with music and stop under lights.
+The photographs of the real were born from Wang Mengfan’s dance theatre for real people, but the group hope the photographs will travel far.
+The strange thing is, these still and moving images have created an entirely different form of dance video.
+A form that in shooting, editing, and soundtrack production suits the original atmosphere, perhaps even better than the original recording material.
+Perhaps this is because the three deliberately do not record entire performances, preferring to use parts to recreate the soul and atmosphere.
+Wang Mengfan is a dance director and editor.
+Da Zhuang and He Shaotong are editors, witnesses, accompanying the growth of the play, familiar with the personalities and thoughts of the ordinary people who jump up on stage, and know how the audience interacts with the music, taking a form under the lights.
 When the curtains are drawn back, the photographers become hunters, sneaking into the performance with their memories and expectations.
-And in post-production, Mengfan's selection and rearrangement of the material is more like a second creation.
+And in post-production, Mengfan’s selection and rearrangement of the material is nothing less than second creation.